 Do you want to save your dahlias and other tender bulbs for the next growing season?
 Learn how to overwinter dahlia flowers and other tender plants with these simple tips.

-If you grow tender plants like dahlias, elephant ears, cannas, gladiolas, and caladiums and live in a climate where they won’t survive the winter, they’ll need to be dug up and stored indoors for the winter.
+If you grow tender plants like dahlia flowers, elephant ears, cannas, gladiolas, and caladiums and live in a climate where they won’t survive the winter, they’ll need to be dug up and stored indoors for the winter.

 They are a bit more work in colder climates than your average perennials.